softwareconstruction240/softwareconstruction/instruction/design-principles/design-principles.md

 SOLID represent five key principles.

-1. Single Responsibility - Do only one thing
+1. Single Responsibility - An actor has only one reason to use you
 1. Open Closed - Open for extension, closed for modification
-1. Liskov Substitution - Interfaces can be backed by any concrete implementation
+1. Liskov Substitution - Actually implement the interface
 1. Interface Segregation - Keep interfaces cohesive
-1. Dependency Inversion - Reference interfaces, not concrete implementations
+1. Dependency Inversion - Make dependencies parameters

 Let's look at each of these in detail.

 ### Single Responsibility Principle

 The [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) represents the desirability of high cohesion.
-The idea here is that an object does one thing and does it well.
+The idea here is that an actor only has one reason to use an object.
 You don't have a `Person` class that represents everything associated with a person.
 You have a `Person` class that represents the distinct attributes of a person such as `name` and `brithDate`, and then you have other classes that represent things associated with a Person.

 ![single responsibility](single-responsibility.png)